riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-1.md

 For now, all we're doing in our event handler is to log to the console.

-Now if we place a file in the drop zone, we can confirm via the browser console that the drop zone is acting as expected.
+After the above change, if we place a file in the drop zone, we can confirm via the browser console that the drop zone is acting as expected.

 <img src="../images/posts/photo-blog-part-1/dropped.png" class="img-responsive" />

 ##Upload Ahoy!
-OK, so we've got our UI all set up, but now comes the tricky part, actually getting it to perform an upload.
+OK, so we've got our UI all set up, but now comes the tricky part, actually performing an upload.
 As mentioned previously we'll be using the <a href="https://github.com/CollectionFS/Meteor-CollectionFS" target="_blank">CollectionFS</a> package to help with our file uploads.
 There are a number of packages associated with CollectionFS that we'll need to add.
 We've already added a package for the drop-zone UI, now we'll add the packages that will handle the uploads.

 #####Terminal
 {% highlight Bash %}